makrai/notes/butt09-case-in-lfg.md

     agentive ‘do’ in (24d) vs. the non-agentive ‘come’ in (24c)
   * The dative use of ko is also governed by a combination of synt and sem factr
     * It is restricted to indirect objects and subjects, but is
-    * subject to a coherent goal semantics in Urdu.
+    * subject to a coherent goal semantics in Urdu
-* In DCT, there is thus explicit reference to a-structure concepts such as goal (datives) or agent (ergative) in addition to further semantic concepts such as specificity as part of the analysis of case.
+* In DCT, there is thus explicit reference to a-structure concepts such as goal (datives) or agent (ergative) in addition to further semantic concepts such as specificity as part of the analysis of case
   * case as an extremely complicated and complex part of the morphosyntactic and semantic interface, particularly as there are also some instances of case marking which appear to be tied to purely positional/structural or idiosyncractic factors.
-In DCT, => eg the English adnominal genitive (e.g., John’s hat) are analyzed as purely positional/structural case.
+In DCT, => eg the English adnominal genitive (e.g., John’s hat) are analyzed as purely positional/structural case
   * default case.
 Indeed, it can be observed that structural/positional case is often an instance of default case (the Elsewhere Case, Kiparsky 1973)